lmangall/GPT2-onchain-IC/README.md

 Advanced:

+- Intro to Advanced Challenge and Submission (https://www.loom.com/share/750eda01b36a4b3998b75973f7830e0d)

 - Github and Codespace setup
 - Overview of the Toolkit and how it's structured in this repo

-- Deploy GPT2 100% on chain
+- Deploy GPT2 100% on chain (https://www.loom.com/share/141610561e9549748199dac2f6f9ac5a)

-- Develop your Tokenizers solution (GPT-2's Byte Pair Encoding (BPE) tokenizer)
+- Develop your Tokenizers solution (GPT-2's Byte Pair Encoding (BPE) tokenizer) (explained on Intro Video)

 # General Instructions / Commands